CtrlK

 Completeness

 Clearly answers both 'what' (prepare Azure apps for deployment with infra Bicep/Terraform, azure.yaml, Dockerfiles) and 'when' (explicit WHEN clause with extensive trigger phrases).
-Also specifies when NOT to use it (cross-cloud migration), adding further completeness.
+Also includes explicit exclusions (DO NOT USE FOR copilot-sdk apps, not for cross-cloud migration) which further clarifies when to use it.

 3 / 3